aaronke/Practice-Makes-Perfect/integer-to-english-words /integer-to-english-words.md

    Stackoverflow [Link](http://stackoverflow.com/questions/493819/python-join-why-is-it-string-joinlist-instead-of-list-joinstring)
     Just apply `' '.join(targetList)` as example code above.

+4. when you use dictionary and see `keyerror: 'something'`, it means `something` string is not a key in that dictionary!!

-4. At the beginning, I made tons of mistakes about creating modules.
+5. At the beginning, I made tons of mistakes about creating modules.
 Understand relationship FIRSTLY!